Fade to Black (2006 film)

 Fade to Black is a 2006 British political thriller drama film directed by Oliver Parker and starring Danny Huston as Orson Welles.

 Plot

 In 1947 Hollywood, Orson Welles had a divorce from Rita Hayworth.
-When he travels to Rome for the lead role in Black Magic, an actor is murdered on set and Welles finds himself allured by the deceased's beautiful stepdaughter (Paz Vega).
+When he travels to Rome for the lead role in Black Magic, an actor is murdered on set and Welles finds himself allured by the deceased's beautiful stepdaughter.
 Soon he becomes embroiled in dangerous political games as the run-up to post-war elections surfaces.